120 Ml Water To Cups

 Understanding this conversion has a wide range of applications:

 • Cooking and Baking: Many recipes use both metric and imperial measurements.
 Knowing how to convert allows you to accurately follow recipes regardless of their original measurement system.
-For example, you might need to add exactly 120ml of water to a recipe that calls for slightly less than half a cup.
+Take this: you might need to add exactly 120ml of water to a recipe that calls for slightly less than half a cup.

 • Medication Dosage: Some liquid medications are measured in milliliters.
 Understanding the conversion to cups can be vital in ensuring accurate dosage, especially when using household measuring tools in the absence of more precise equipment.